MazontheMoon/coddy-java/README.md

 ## July

+### 9 - Simulating Photosynthesis Efficiency

+Create a function named simulatePhotosynthesis that receives lightIntensities, temperatures, and nutrientLevels as parameters.

+This function simulates the efficiency of photosynthesis based on light intensity, temperature, and nutrient levels.

+The function will receive three integer arrays:

+lightIntensities: Light intensity at different times of the day.
+temperatures: Temperature at different times of the day.
+nutrientLevels: Nutrient levels in the soil at different times of the day.
+Steps to calculate overall photosynthesis efficiency:

+Initialize totalEfficiency to store the sum of efficiencies at each time point.
+Iterate through the arrays:
+If light intensity is below 50, temperature is below 20 or above 40, continue to the next iteration.
+Calculate efficiency by multiplying corresponding values from the arrays.
+Add the calculated efficiency to totalEfficiency.
+Calculate the average efficiency by dividing totalEfficiency by the number of time points.
+Return the average efficiency as a float.
+Note: Assume all input arrays have the same length.

+The function should return a float value representing the overall efficiency of photosynthesis for the given day.

 ### 8 - Book Club Attendance Roster

 Write a function createAttendanceRoster that takes memberNames and returns a formatted attendance roster string.